 Have a look around my other Rabbie’s tour reviews for more info on their sustainability programme and other tour options!

-The Kelpies tour from Glasgow is a great way to see a different side of Scotland, and explore beyond the natural beauty of the Highlands or the urban hubs of Edinburgh or Glasgow.
+The Kelpies tour from Edinburgh is a great way to see a different side of Scotland and explore beyond the natural beauty of the Highlands or the urban hubs of Edinburgh or Glasgow.
 I might have ticked off an item from my Scotland bucket list – but I already know, that I’ll be back at the Kelpies one day!